vlayer-xyz/vlayer/book/src/web-proof/redaction.md

 ### Header Redaction

-Both `verify` and `verifyWithUrlPrefix` functions handle header redactions in the same way.
+Both `verify` and `verifyWithUrlPrefix` functions handle header redactions in the same way, and no additional precautions are required to use them safely.
 Details on how to prepare a WebProof with redacted headers can be found [here](../javascript/web-proofs.md#header-redaction).